Hands on: Google Pixel 6 Pro review

 The Google Pixel 6 Pro was revealed in full on October 19 after more than a month of teasers and reveals from the company.
 The Pixel 6 Pro release date is set for October 28 in the US and UK.

-You can pre-order the phone now in the US, UK and Australia, although we’ve yet to get an official release date for Australia, with Google only saying it’ll be “coming soon”.
+You can pre-order the phone now in the US, UK and Australia, with Google only saying it’ll be “coming soon”.

 That’s a good bit more expensive than the Google Pixel 6, which starts at $599 / £599 / $999; but it’s remarkably cheaper than other top-end handsets, like the Samsung Galaxy S21 Ultra or the iPhone 13 Pro Max, which cost in excess of $1,100 / £1500 or AU$1,800